 Serve with plenty of fresh, soft tortillas — corn or wheat —for scooping up.
-Or just serve as a protein- and flavor-packed side dish with other Southwestern tortilla specialties that don’t themselves include beans.
-(I’ll link to the recipe above here, and perhaps a couple of others.
+It can also be served with tortilla chips.
+This is great to serve as a protein- and flavor-packed side dish with other Southwestern tortilla specialties that don’t themselves include beans.
+Here are a few:

-Recipe adapted from American Harvest by Nava Atlas.
+Recipe is adapted from American Harvest by Nava Atlas.
 Photos by Hannah Kaminsky.

 Vegan Frijoles Borrachos (Beer-Stewed Pinto Beans)